Gazelle vs Exercise Bike

 Calorie-Burning on Different Machines

 Calorie burning all depends on how hard, fast and long you work out on any machine.
-Based on anecdotal information available on the Internet, Gazelles without resistance don’t seem to burn as many calories as other cardio machines, and upright bikes burn more calories than recumbent bikes.
+Gazelles without resistance don’t seem to burn as many calories as other cardio machines, while upright bikes burn more calories than recumbent bikes.

 You can still get a good workout on a Gazelle without resistance if you work hard and long and use the right techniques to avoid letting momentum do the work for you.
-The workouts will be more fun than sitting and pedaling an exercise bike, which might get you to exercise more often and longer each session.
+The workouts will be more fun than sitting and pedaling an exercise bike, so working out on a Gazelle vs an exercise bike might get you working out more often.

 Gazelles with resistance will most likely burn more calories than an exercise bike because of the increased muscle use and upper-body workout.
 And, more resistance builds more muscle, providing a longer post-workout burn.